WaVEV/telescope-challenge/chat/README.md

 - `<dirname_download>` refers to the directory where the articles will be stored.
 - `<dirname_db>` refers to the directory where the vectorized articles will be stored.
 - `<OPENAI_API_KEY>` is the OpenAI token.

+### Considerations

+In this project, Langchain, a language modeling framework, was utilized along with specific models provided by OpenAI.
+The project also involves a service account that facilitates the data download from Google Drive.
+However, only a small portion of the Socially-Informed Timeline Generation Corpus dataset was tokenized for this project.
+To make these documents accessible for downloading by the service account user, they were uploaded to my personal Google Drive.